swcurran/rancher-catalog/templates/camunda-showcase/0/readme.md

 ### Usage:

- Select Crashplan from the Rancher Catalog.
+ Select Camunda Showcase from the Rancher Catalog.

  Click deploy.